 12. quiet Book / Activity – we pack a deck of cards (UNO is a favourite), playdoh and a colouring book. these are great for a bit of downtime or during those rainy days.

 Are you going to be at the beach as well?
-Check out our What to Pack for the beach list here.
+Check out our What to Pack for the Beach list here.

 Did I miss anything?
 What is on your kids camping list?
 Feel free to share in the comments?